openshift/origin-ci-tool/README.rst

 Core Installation
 =================

-Today, full functionality of this tool requires a development version of Ansible benefit from the following patches:
+Today, full functionality of this tool requires a development version of Ansible to benefit from the following patches:

 1. `New ec2_group_facts module to be able to get facts from EC2 security groups <https://github.com/ansible/ansible-modules-extras/pull/2591>`_
 2. `Factored polling std{out,err} reads into a function <https://github.com/ansible/ansible/pull/19298>`_